EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 so it is added directly to the Kohn-Sham potential $$V_{xc}^\mathrm{LDA}$$.

 <div onclick="elm = document.getElementById('qsgwsigma'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
-<span style="text-decoration:underline;">Click here for annotation of printout reading the QSGW sigma.</span>
+<span style="text-decoration:underline;">Click here for annotation of printout when the QSGW sigma is read.</span>
 </div>{::nomarkdown}<div style="display:none;padding:0px;" id="qsgwsigma">{:/}

 You will see an indication &Sigma;<sup>0</sup> is read from the following standard output.
 It was taken from the